MustafaLotfi/Owleye/docs/USE_APP.md

 - 3 numbers (n, m , c): The white point does not move. just in a grid by size of n x m (like a matrix) remains fixed in each location.
 - 4 numbers (n, c, m, d): The white point moves both horizontally and vertically, in n rows with c locations and m columns with d locations.

+**8. Sampling:** If you activate this checkbox, after starting the program, It will start collecting data from you while you are looking in the screen.
+So, this item is for using the program for your goal.

+**9. Testing:** This checkbox is for seeing how well Owleye works.
+If you activate this checkbox, after starting the program, It will start showing you a white point that you must look at that.
+Actually, the user is looking in the white point.
+So, it is clear that what should be the best possible prediction of Owleye (The position of white points).
+Also, you can see Mean Squared Error (MSE).

+**10. Tune blinking threshold:**